ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 The following events are available:

- - {@link adapters.jQuery#instanceReady instanceReady.ckeditor} - fired when the editor is created, but before any callback is being passed to the ckeditor() method,
+ - {@link CKEDITOR_Adapters.jQuery#instanceReady instanceReady.ckeditor} - fired when the editor is created, but before any callback is being passed to the ckeditor() method,
- - {@link adapters.jQuery#setData setData.ckeditor} - fired when data is set in the editor allowing additional manipulation,
+ - {@link CKEDITOR_Adapters.jQuery#setData setData.ckeditor} - fired when data is set in the editor allowing additional manipulation,
- - {@link adapters.jQuery#dataReady dataReady.ckeditor} - fired as an indicator of the editor data loading,
+ - {@link CKEDITOR_Adapters.jQuery#dataReady dataReady.ckeditor} - fired as an indicator of the editor data loading,
- - {@link adapters.jQuery#getData getData.ckeditor} - fired when data is fetched from the editor.
+ - {@link CKEDITOR_Adapters.jQuery#getData getData.ckeditor} - fired when data is fetched from the editor.
 The current editor data is also passed in the arguments,
- - {@link adapters.jQuery#destroy destroy.ckeditor} - fired when the editor gets destroyed.
+ - {@link CKEDITOR_Adapters.jQuery#destroy destroy.ckeditor} - fired when the editor gets destroyed.
 It can be used, for example, to execute some cleanup code on the page.

 The editor instance is always passed as the first data argument for the listener. getData, dataReady and setData are often used internally, so listening to them should be done with care.